fadymedhat/MCLNN-theano/README.md

 ##### _Dataset.hdf5_

 A single file containing the intermediate representation (e.g. spectrograms for sound) of all the files of a single dataset.
 Samples are the complete clips (segmentation is handled within the MCLNN code).
 Samples are ordered by their category name in ascending order, similarly samples within a category are ordered by their name.
+Refer to the [dataset_transformer](https://github.com/fadymedhat/MCLNN/tree/master/dataset_transformer) folder for more details.

 ##### _Index.hdf5_